sarajordanov/sarajordanov/README.md

 I’m a Computer Science student with a growing interest in data analysis and databases based in Slovenia.

 While I’m still learning, I enjoy working on projects across different areas of technology to explore various fields and strengthen my foundation.

-My GitHub reflects my journey — from data-related projects to coursework and experiments — as I continuously build skills, gain practical experience, and improve one project at a time.
+My GitHub reflects my journey, from data-related projects to coursework and experiments, as I continuously build skills, gain practical experience, and improve one project at a time.

-## 🚀 &nbsp;Some Tools I Have Used and Learned
+## 🚀 Some Tools I Have Used and Learned
 <p align="left">
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/vscode/vscode-original.svg" alt="vscode" width="30" height="30"/>
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/bash/bash-original.svg" alt="bash" width="30" height="30"/>